chenweihsiang/PanelIFE/README.md

-# Panel with Interactive Fixed Effects
+# Panel Data Model with Interactive Fixed Effects

 This package implements the estimation and inference procedure for panel data with interactive fixed effects.
 This package provides two different method for estimation: one is the commonly used linear panel data model estimation procedure, and another one is the bias-aware estimation procedure that allows weak factors.